 At least he's still vulnerable to milling and poison.

 May God help you if you fight Borderlands' Final Boss on Playthough 2 Solo.
-If so, be prepared to spend about 15-20 unloading all of your weapons into its weakpoint while being flung back by it's shockwave and laser attacks.
-Oh, and if you die, its health Regenerates.
+If so, be prepared to spend about 15-20 minutes unloading all of your weapons into its weakpoint while being flung back by its shockwave and laser attacks.
+Oh, and if you die, its health fully regenerates.
 Ditto General Knoxx on Playthough 2.5.
 Not only can he easily kill in a single attack if you are not being careful, but he has Devastators in both Normal and Badass forms, as well as Lance Medics who can heal about 5 minutes worth of damage in 10 SECONDS.

 The final bosses in most of the House of the Dead games, especially The Wheel of Fate and The World (two forms and two lifebars, to boot).